marle3003/mokapi/docs/javascript-api/mokapi-kafka/produce.md

+---
+title: Javascript API: produce
+description: Send a single message to a Kafka topic.
+---
 # produce( [args] )

-Sends a single message to a Kafka topic.
+Send a single message to a Kafka topic.

 | Parameter       | Type   | Description                                                                                           |
 |-----------------|--------|-------------------------------------------------------------------------------------------------------|